grvaggarwal/grvaggarwal.github.io/about.md

 ### What lies ahead?

 While you are here, feel free to read through the subsequent pages.

-I am interested in the problems of Mathematical Finance and these discussions are my attempts to learn.
+These are my attempts to learn about subjects, self, community and life!

 The page is open to criticism and contribution.

 ### Contact me